gvwilson/buildtogether.tech/src/methods/index.md

 > <br/>
 > That's not my department!" says Wernher von Braun
 >
-> — [%i "Lehrer, Tom" %]Tom Lehrer[%/i%]
+> — Tom Lehrer[%i "Lehrer, Tom" %]

-[%b Tedre2008 %] describes three traditions that have shaped how we think about computing: the [%i "mathematical tradition in computing" %]mathematical[%/i%], which focuses on algorithms and proofs; the [%i "scientific tradition in computing" %]scientific[%/i%], which studies programs and programmers empirically; and the [%i "engineering tradition in computing" %]engineering tradition[%/i%], which centers the fact that computing matters because we can actually build useful things.
+[%b Tedre2008 %] describes three traditions that have shaped how we think about computing: the mathematical[%i "mathematical tradition in computing" %], which focuses on algorithms and proofs; the scientific[%i "scientific tradition in computing" %], which studies programs and programmers empirically; and the engineering tradition[%i "engineering tradition in computing" %], which centers the fact that computing matters because we can actually build useful things.

-That paper changed how I think about our field, but in the past few years I have realized that [%i "humanist tradition in computing" %]another point of view[%/i%] is just as important, though not as well respected.
+That paper changed how I think about our field, but in the past few years I have realized that another point of view[%i "humanist tradition in computing" %] is just as important, though not as well respected.
 It draws on humanities and social sciences to explore questions like, "Who does this help?", "Who does this hurt?", and, "Who decides?"
 Just as the most interesting software engineering research these days is look at how the way we think